 The Father God has wired mothers so that, the love-bond between mother and child arises instantly.
-It is a bond which unites two bodies and souls.
+It is a bond that unites two bodies and souls.
 It often begins at the moment the mother knows she is pregnant.
 But it climaxes at the moment the child is born.
 Mothers have a strong built-in instinct to nurture and protect

-An abundant, healthy, wholesome relationship, resting firmly upon unconditional love, affection and respect, makes for secure, well-balanced, happy children.
+An abundant, healthy, wholesome relationship, resting firmly upon unconditional love, affection, and respect, makes for secure, well-balanced, happy children.

 The Scriptures use many metaphors to portray the relationship between God and those that believe in Him: shepherd and sheep, vine and branches, head and body, bride and bridegroom, husband and wife.
 But the most frequent and important is Father and child.
-The Scriptures certainly emphasize the fatherhood of God.
+The Scriptures certainly emphasize the Fatherhood of God.

 What is less well known is that He is also pictured as a compassionate Mother.
-In the same way that a mother loves, comforts, and cares for her children, so the eternal God watches over and is mindful of each child in the forever family (Isaiah 66:13).
+In the same way that a mother loves, comforts, and cares for her children, the eternal God watches over and is mindful of each child in the forever family (Isaiah 66:13).